 Next Williams sisters?
-Ray Wood's plan for his daughters, aged nine and three?
+Ray Wood's plan for his daughters, aged nine and three

 "If everything goes really well, one of them might get into the top 10 but getting to number one?
 You might as well buy a lottery ticket."

-The family spend between A$400m and A$500m (£220-£275) a week to fund Livinnia's tennis, which will of course increase when - as has always been the plan - her younger sister Paloma follows the same path.
+The family spend between A$400 and A$500 (£220-£275) a week to fund Livinnia's tennis, which will of course increase when - as has always been the plan - her younger sister Paloma follows the same path.

 Ray, who is a youth technical director for the Brisbane Roar football club, also runs a business which offers sports-based sessions to pre-school children, and has recently become an occasional Uber driver to make ends meet.